In this article, you'll get familiar with async and defer - two script tag attributes that will speed up your website's rendering.

-There is one important website optimization rule that applies to this process - ensuring that both the HTML and CSS are delivered to the browser as quickly as possible.
-In other words, you don't want to interrupt the process of constructing Object Model in any way (learn more about this process).
+One important website optimization rule applies to this process - ensuring that both the HTML and CSS are delivered to the browser as quickly as possible.
+In other words, you don't want to interrupt the process of constructing the Object Model in any way (learn more about this process).

 During the process of building the DOM structure, the browser will send a request to fetch any related resources that your website links to.